okritvik/Omni-Wheel-Robot/README.md

 * Improve the speed of motors by using different motors with greater RPM
 * Change the Coco model to custom DL model (Trained and Annotated) and can be used in several applications like agricultural, service sector and many other fields.
 * Any doubts can be emailed to `okritvik@gmail.com`

+* This readme file is updated with the help of Shreya B, student of Keshav Memorial Institute of Technology, Hyderabad